Signing out of account, Standby...

 What you need to know: Territory size may be based on factors such as radius, population size, zip codes, and more.
 Details can be found in Item 12 of the FDD.

-Interested in franchise ownership like Planet Smoothie?
+Interested in ownership opportunities like Planet Smoothie?
 Request a free consultation with a Franchise Advisor now.

 Related Franchise Content

 Catch up on the latest franchise news, trends, and more.

 McDonald's Tests New Product Packaging in Attempt to Go Green — And Eliminates This Familiar Feature